johsteffens/actinon/README.md

 ![Pyramid Image](https://raw.githubusercontent.com/johsteffens/rayflux/master/image/pyramid.ray.png "Image created with Rayflux")

 ## What it is
 Rayflux is a ray-tracer.
-It can render 3D scenes realistically, employing techniques like distributed tracing, path tracing, media-transition and others.
-It handles transparency, reflection, refraction and and diffuse-light processing.
-Opaque surfaces with reflective characteristics are realized by a solving Fresnel equations for a surface thinly-coated with refractive material, thus yielding a realistic polished-surface-effect.
+It can render 3D scenes realistically, employing techniques like distributed tracing, path tracing, photon-mapping, antialiasing and others.
+It can visualize transparency, reflection, refraction, media-transition, diffuse-light effects and more.
+Opaque surfaces with reflective characteristics are realized by a solving Fresnel equations for a surface thinly-coated with refractive material, thus yielding a realistic polished-surface-appearance.

-For scene construction a special scripting language was developed.
+For scene-design a special scripting language was developed.
 It is aimed to simplify object definition and composition.
 It supports the construction of composite objects with fused surfaces from simpler objects.
 Geometric operations like translation, scaling and rotations can be realized simply and intuitively.
 3D vectors and higher order tensors are dedicated objects with predefined operators supporting basic vector arithmetic.
 The language also allows computing image sequences (e.g. for videos).

 Rayflux is based on project [beth](https://github.com/johsteffens/beth).